 B2B Wholesale Platforms: How They Work

-Traditionally, B2B wholesale deals have involved person-to-person negotiations between wholesalers and their customers, together with many manual steps to process orders and buy, manage and ship inventory.
+Traditionally, B2B wholesale deals have involved person-to-person negotiations between wholesalers and their customers, together with many manual steps to process orders and buy, manage, and ship inventory.
 However, technology is transforming the B2B wholesale sector.
 Companies can run their entire business on integrated cloud-based software suites that increase operating efficiency and agility.

 Technology is also transforming the interactions between wholesalers and their customers.
 Ecommerce accounts for a growing percentage of B2B sales.
 Important ecommerce trends include the growth of B2B wholesale platforms, also known as B2B exchanges, which are online marketplaces specifically designed for B2B wholesale transactions.
 They make money by charging vendors and buyers commissions or other fees for business conducted via the platform.

-B2B wholesale marketplaces enable wholesalers to list products for sale.
+B2B wholesale marketplaces allow wholesalers to list products for sale.
 B2B buyers can then purchase them via the platform.
 The platforms typically provide additional services to support those transactions, such as online payments and electronic communications between buyer and seller.

 In some cases, B2B marketplaces have made it easier for small resellers to buy products from wholesalers.
 Previously, they may have struggled to get the attention of wholesalers; now, they can use a self-service wholesale ecommerce platform to buy the goods they want.
 Similarly, smaller vendors can enter the B2B wholesale market simply by listing their wholesale products on one of these marketplaces.
 Many B2B wholesale exchanges focus on specific vertical industries.
-For example, the Indian website Fibre2Fashion.com focuses on serving the textile, garment and fashion sector.
+For example, the Indian website Fibre2Fashion.com focuses on serving the textile, garment, and fashion sector.

 B2B Wholesale Platform Features